PoisotLab/ms_svd_imputation/manuscript.md

 This suggests that rank 2 contains the most information about the processes generating the data, and can therefore be used to infer other associations.

+Table (\#tab:tab-beta): Top 10 likely hosts for betacoronaviruses using the connectance of the network as initial values
 | Rank 1                   | Rank 2                    |
 |--------------------------|---------------------------|
 | **Artibeus jamaicensis** | **Hipposideros pomona**   |